Red Ted Art - Make crafting with kids easy & fun

 I don’t know who was more excited – Red Ted, Pip Squeak or me, but we all loved it.
 And we were SO pleased with our sugar sweet creation, that Red Ted and I decided to make some gingerbread house thank you cards – we have LOTS of Christmas Cards for Kids for you to check out!

-Fristly, let us show you our creation.
-You can actually buy “shop bought” gingerbread all ready to be stuck together in a little house.
-This is perfect if you are doing this sort of activity in a big group.
+We started off our crafty session by making one the Gingerbread House Kits.
+The kits are of course perfect if you are doing this sort of activity in a big group.
 On a certain level it is more fun, as it lets you fully concentrate on the important task of sticking on lots of sweets.
+The kids of course LOVED it.
+Here is our crazy Gingerbread House!

 The following contains Amazon Affiliate links, should you choose to purchase via this link, I will earn a small commission that goes towards the upkeep of this site!